-The Southland Rural Support Trust team is active as part of the wider civil defence response to the current flood event.
+The Southland Rural Support Trust team is active as part of the wider Southern Flood Recovery (Otago & Southland)t.
 Our focus has been on contacting all farms in the flood affected zones to identify any farming or welfare needs.

 If you feel you or someone else in need has been missed or needs further support, please contact us on

 Ph 0800 787 254